pantsel/konnect-platform-ops-demo/README.md

 ## Provision Konnect resources

-In this demo, there are two documented approaches for provisioning resources in Konnect.
+In this demo, there are three documented approaches for provisioning resources in Konnect.

-1. **Simple**: Basic resource provisioning with Terraform
+1. **Default**: Default resource provisioning with Terraform
 2. **Centralised**: A central Platform team manages all Konnect resources
 3. **Federated**: Every team manages their own Konnect resources

-### Simple approach
+### Default approach

-The provisioning process is based on a static Terraform script that can be found in `terraform/modules/simple/main.tf`
+Terraform project: `./terraform/default`

 Provisioning will result in the following high level setup: